Building a PDF Invoice in 30 Lines of C# Code with TerraPDF

 Best Practices

-2. Centralise constants (colors, sizes) as const fields
+2. Centralize constants (colors, sizes) to const fields